jnhthomp/ClassNotes/React/Course/14-SendingHttpRequests.md

 I will use this page: https://swapi.dev/

 Loading this page (and hence accessing this backend) might fail - if that is the case for you, you can use this alternative: https://swapi.py4e.com/

+___
+## 176. Our Starting App & Backend
+Max has prepared a dummy starter app for us to use that is fairly straightforward Currently it uses dummy data but we will prepare it to use real data with a real api You can find the starting code here: https://github.com/academind/react-complete-guide-code/tree/14-sending-http-requests/code/01-starting-project

+Currently this application doesn't do anything
+`<App>` simply has a non-functional button that says 'fetch movies' (no `onClick` handler attached) Then it outputs a `<MoviesList>` component which accepts an array of objects that each contain data about a movie `<MovieList>` accepts this array and maps each object to a call for a `<Movie>` component to output details about the movie

+Right now `<App>` is passing dummy data to `<MoviesList>` We want to change this and fetch data for movies
+We can get our feet wet with this by using swapi.dev as mentioned in the previous lecture

+It is important to know that this is an api, it is a backend but it itself is not a database API stands for Application Programming Interface
+It has clearly defined rules on how to achieve certain results and tasks There are two different standards for API's Rest, and GraphQL These are two different standards for how a backend should expose its data

+Swapi is a rest api which means there are urls that we can send a request to and receive data back in return Different urls will give us different data

+To learn more about API's see this article/video: https://academind.com/tutorials/rest-vs-graphql

+With swappi we can send a request like this: `swapi.dev/api/films` This will give us a list of films
+To understand what you can do with an API that you have not made yourself you need to read the documentation for it